Massachusetts Gov. Charlie Baker to be next NCAA president

 The NCAA has been leaning on broad bylaws that outlaw recruiting inducements and pay-for-play to deal with NIL compensation, but detailed, uniform rules have been lacking.
 More than 30 states have passed their own NIL laws and it has resulted in a patchwork of regulations and hard-to-enforce rules.

-More than a half dozen NIL bills have been proposed over the last two years, but none have gone anywhere.
-And some lawmakers has expressed a desire to dig into college sports beyond NIL, with topics like long-term health care and revenue sharing for athletes potential topics.
+Some federal lawmakers has expressed a desire to dig into college sports beyond NIL, with long-term health care and revenue sharing for athletes potential issues.

 NCAA revenues have surpassed $1 billion in recent years, most of that coming from its media rights deal for the men’s Division I basketball tournament.
-The majority of the NCAA’s revenue is distributed back to its 1,100 member schools through their conferences.
+The majority of the NCAA’s revenue is distributed back to the schools through their conferences.

 There are also billions flowing into the major conferences that play big-time college football.
-The top-tier of Division I football operates mostly outside the NCAA, including the College Football Playoff that is on the verge of expanding from four teams to 12.
+The top-tier of Division I football (known as FBS) operates mostly outside the NCAA.
+That includes College Football Playoff, which is on the verge of expanding from four teams to 12.

-One of the challenges Baker will face as he step into the job of leading the NCAA is trying to figure out how major college football can still exist under the association’s umbrella.
+Amy Privette Perko, the CEO of the Knight Commission on Intercollegiate Athletics, said the biggest challenge Baker will face is trying to figure out how and if major college football can continue to exist under the NCAA’s umbrella.

+“The NCAA receives zero dollars from the CFP, but it remains liable for the legal and health costs of FBS football,” Perko said.
+“The explosion of revenues, just for FBS football, is at the heart of much of the controversy about the future of all of college sports.”

 During Emmert’s tenure, the NCAA increasingly found itself tangled in political debates.
 The NCAA pulled its championship events out of states over official use of the Confederate flag and made a similar move when state lawmakers moved to pull back protections for members of the LGBTQ community.

-The NCAA became a target for some conservative politicians over its policies that allow transgender athletes to compete for national championships.
+The NCAA became a target for some conservatives over its policies that allow transgender athletes to compete for national championships.

-Baker will step in to lead an organization that has to determine how it wants to govern going forward.
+Baker will step to the front of an organization that is in the process of determining how it wants to govern and lead.
+Meanwhile, college sports themselves have never been more popular.

+“That in some ways, I think, is an enormous asset,” he said, “when you’re trying to have a discussion about what the best way to ensure that what we have is not lost going forward.”

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com